shreya-insights/Coffee-Shop-Data-Analysis/README.md

-# Coffee Shop Data Analysis-2
+# Coffee Shop Data Analysis
 I developed a comprehensive project in excel, creating multiple interactive dashboards, and table to analyze the data.
 This process involved several stages, including data preprocessing, data cleaning and data visualiztion.

 ## Dataset used